greenelab/annorxiver_manuscript/manuscript.md

 When comparing bioRxiv and PMC to the reference, topic associated and measurement related tokens appear highly enriched (Supplemental Figures {@fig:biorxiv_v_reference} and {@fig:pmc_v_reference}).
 Furthermore, we found that tokens such as "neuron", "genome", "RNA" and "network" had a high odds ratio, while tokens such as "patient", "health", $\pm$, and "ml" to have a low odds ratio when comparing bioRxiv to PMC (Figure {@fig:biorxiv_pmc_global_comparison}).
 This separation of tokens suggests that articles focused on clinical trials and patient research are more prevalent in PMC than to bioRxiv.
-This separation also suggests that bioRxiv has a predominance of preprints focused on neuroscience and bioinformatic topics.
+This separation also suggests that bioRxiv has a predominance of neuroscience and bioinformatic topics.
 In regard to writing, citation styles diversify from the familiar "et al." form as preprints transition through the publication process.
 Additionally, published articles have an increase of typesetting ($\pm$) and measurement symbols ("ml", "age") compared to preprints.